MatzoMT/cs1302-arcade/README.md

 # CSCI 1302 - Arcade App v2019.sp

-This document contains the description for the `cs1302-arcade` project assigned to the students in the Fall 2018 CSCI 1302 classes at the University of Georgia.
+This document contains the description for the `cs1302-arcade` project assigned to the students in the Spring 2019 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before